Skip to main content

 This time-loop is not merely a stable time-loop, it is a ‘Garden of Eden state’: the stable time-loop is self-consistent, but there is no way to get from here (the ordinary retiree enjoying a weekend) to there (the triple loop).
 No pink-mask murderer means no panicked flight into the research facility, no encounter with the scientist, no forcing him to send iterations back in time, and so on.
 Remove any element—any!—and the entire thing collapses in a poof of logic. (qntm criticizes Timecrimes for being unlike Bill & Ted in this respect, with the reason for the crimes left as “big, floating question marks, to which the only possible answer is ‘mu’.”)

 This is the classic ‘Shakespeare time loop problem’: as a matter of logic, it is impeccable for Shakespeare to write his works using a copy of the collected works of Shakespeare from the future, which will eventually be printed based on his writings; all laws of physics are obeyed, all causality makes sense examined locally.
 But one still feels this bootstrap violates conservation laws & metaphysical principles like the principle of sufficient reason: how did you get a lifetime of literature ‘for free’?
 ‘Where’ did it get created?
 If it was an ‘iterative’ process, how did that work?
 Did Shakespeare add 1 play to the end of the manuscript in each loop as fanfiction, or what?
 If the whole set of plays can be created ex nihilo, why did our Shakespeare’s plays specifically get created and not the plays of another fellow of the same name, drawn from the near-infinite possibilities of human literature?
 (And in a scenario like Heinlein’s “All You Zombies”, where the protagonist turns out to be his own father & mother in a time-loop, where did that human come from?
-In fact, how do you even know they are human, when they could be any kind of robot or alien species or mysterious third thing, as long as they look human enough to preserve the loop?)
+In fact, how do you know they are human?
+They could be any kind of robot or alien species or mysterious third thing, as long as they look human enough to preserve the loop.)

 Perhaps it simply picks a random equilibrium?
 Or perhaps it is a multiverse where each equilibrium gets instantiated in rough proportion to its internal ‘likelihood’?
 These would look the same, on average, and in either case, the ‘solution’ to the Shakespeare time loop problem is simply that Shakespeare was the most talented writer around and had a propensity for great writing, and so many random equilibria involved collected works worth republishing centuries later; the logic is that it could happen… so it does happen.